nmstreethran/notebook/git-notes.md

 ### [Deleting commit history of a repository but keep the code in its current state](https://stackoverflow.com/a/26000395/4573584)

-Checkout
+Checkout:

 ```sh
 git checkout --orphan latest_branch
 ```

-Add all the files
+Add all the files:

 ```sh
 git add -A
 ```

-Commit the changes
+Commit the changes:

 ```sh
 git commit -am "commit message"